 IITs vs NITs - Difference Between IIT and NIT

-IITs Vs NITs: The Indian Institutes of Technology (IITs) and National Institutes of Technology (NITs) are prestigious engineering institutions in India, each with its unique strengths and characteristics.
-IITs, established in 1951, are renowned for their rigorous academic programs, cutting-edge research, and a distinguished alumni network that has significantly contributed to various fields globally.
+IITs Vs NITs: The Indian Institutes of Technology (IITs) and National Institutes of Technology (NITs) are among the most prestigious engineering institutions in India, each offering distinct strengths and opportunities.
+Candidates can avail admission into NITs through JEE Main 2025 exam, on qualifying which students will be eligible to appear for JEE advanced 2025 exam and be considered into IITs.
 With a limited number of campuses, IITs are known for their highly competitive admission process, admitting only the top percentile of engineering aspirants.

 Difference between IIT and NIT